dosc91/SfL/README.md

 open_exercise(session_number)
 ```

-Currently, there are exercises included for sessions 02, 03, 04, and 05.
-Exercises for sessions 06 and 07 will be added soon.
+Currently, there are exercises included for sessions 02, 03, 04, and 05, 06, and 07.

 ## Slides